All Episodes

 Tell me where is the compromise with the Democrats on any of those.

-When I hear people on our side talk about compromise, I also hear them say, I'm the guy I can cross the aisle, I can work with the other side, I'm the only one who can.
+When I hear people on our side talk about compromise, I also hear them say, I'm the guy I can cross the aisle.

 I can make the media with me.

-I'm sorry we've been there and done that.
+We've been there and done that.

 Ladies and gentlemen, let's turn back the hands of time.

-Earlier this year, you will recall during the continuing resolution debate, the funding of the budget, the raising of the debt limit.
+Earlier this year, you will recall during the continuing resolution debate, the funding of the budget, the raising of the debt limit, I was urging from behind the golden EIB microphone, John Boehner, the Republican leadership, to force Obama to cave.

-That we were the ones who held the position of strength, cutting off the 2010 midterm elections, which was a land slide shellacking.
+That we were the ones who held the position of strength, cutting off the 2010 midterm elections, which was a landslide shellacking.

 All the way down the ballot, state and local issues, the Democrats just took a bath.